 The Gardens of Hoghton Tower

-The Wilderness Garden, with its large expanse of perfectly maintained lawn, herbaceous borders and topiary is the first garden you will encounter.
+The Wilderness Garden, with its large lawn, herbaceous borders and topiary is the first garden you will encounter.
 Spot the romantic Dorothy Steps leading to the East Wing and take in the view over the parapet walls to the ancient woodland.

 Through another narrow doorway and you are in the Rose Garden, the most formal and intimate of the three with its abundance of colourful roses, formal flowerbeds, terracotta vases and lines of clipped yews.